SenseNet/input-machinator/README.md

 * `span.machinator-radio` - created for radio buttons
 * `span.machinator-select` - created for selects
 * `ul.machinator-select-dropdown` - dropdown for selects, attached to the end of document body
-* the `Disabled` class will be added to the spans for disabled elements
+* the `machinator-disabled` class will be added to the spans for disabled elements

 Things to note
 --------------